 I won’t opine as to how the Second Circuit will rule on both issues.
 Suffice to say that it will be an interesting read on many levels.

 This article was authored by Jordan Redavid, Esq., a founding partner at Fischer Redavid PLLC.
-Jordan Redavid is a Miami Criminal Defense Lawyer who represents people from DUI and Drug Crimes to Fraud, and many other criminal charges in both State and Federal court.
-Jordan Redavid is both a Miami Trial Lawyer and a Miami Appeals Lawyer.
+Jordan Redavid is a Hollywood Criminal Defense Lawyer who represents people from DUI and Drug Crimes to Fraud, and many other criminal charges in both State and Federal court.
+Jordan Redavid is both a Hollywood Trial Lawyer and a Hollywood Appeals Lawyer.